davidmalcolm/gcc-python-plugin/docs/tree.rst

    Corresponds to the `tcc_unary` value of `enum tree_code_class` within GCC's own C sources.

+   .. py:attribute:: operand

+      The operand of this operator, as a `gcc.Tree`.

       ======================================  ==================================================
       Subclass                                Meaning; C/C++ operators
       ======================================  ==================================================